NCAR/lrose-cedric/README.md

 ## DOI

-The DOI for lrose-reorder is:
+The DOI for lrose-cedric is:

 * [https://doi.org/10.5065/cnth-sa86](https://doi.org/10.5065/cnth-sa86)